codebybrett/savesmalljpeg/docs/index.md

 # Save Small JPEG

 **Save Small JPEG** is simple and quick to use Adobe Photoshop script for preset based exporting of small images indvidually or as batch of images from a folder.
+It should work on Mac or Windows.

 For example to export a single image with the provided preset: